mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 All names defined in a package are visible in all source files of the package.
-Exported names of a package start uppercase and are visible in source files of other packages that import the package.
+Exported names of a package start with an uppercase letter and are visible in source files of other packages that import the package.
-Unexported names start lowercase and are not in visible in the source files of other packages.
+Unexported names start wth a lowercase letter and are not visible in the source files of other packages.

 Go convention is for package names to be all lowercase without underscores or hyphens.